microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

 ## Introduction

 ???+ info "What is Powered by AI?"
-    Powered by AI is a set of features provided by the Teams AI library that enhances interactions with custom engine copilots, making them more engaging and user-friendly.
+    Powered by AI is a set of features provided by the Teams AI library that enhances interactions with custom engine agents, making them more engaging and user-friendly.
 These features include:

     * **Feedback Loop:** Users can rate AI responses with a thumbs up or down.
 This feedback helps refine the AI's accuracy and usefulness over time.